department-of-veterans-affairs/vets-api/README.md

    - `touch config/certs/vetsgov-localhost.key`
 1. Set Sidekiq environment variables
    - `export BUNDLE_ENTERPRISE__CONTRIBSYS__COM=***`, where `***` is the Sidekiq Enterprise [license key](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Vets-API/Sidekiq%20Enterprise%20Setup.md).
-   - *NOTE:* If you don't have access to Sidekiq Enterprise (not necessary for 99% of things), you can instead set: `export EXCLUDE_SIDEKIQ_ENTERPRISE=true`.
+   - *NOTE:*  Only members of the internal team have access to this license.
+If you don't have access to Sidekiq Enterprise (not necessary for 99% of things), you can instead set: `export EXCLUDE_SIDEKIQ_ENTERPRISE=true`.
+Remember to revert changes to [Gemfile.lock](https://github.com/department-of-veterans-affairs/vets-api/blob/master/Gemfile.lock) before merging any PR's this way!
 1. Run the vets-api dependencies and application
     - `make up`